SSCHAcode/sschacode.github.io/Schools/2026/home.md

 # Hands-On sessions

-The material for the hands-on sessions will be shared with the students after registration closes.
+The instructions for the hands-on sessions can be downloaded from [here](SSCHA_Tutorials.pdf).

+The repository with the hands-on material is available at: [https://github.com/SSCHAcode/sscha_school_2026](https://github.com/SSCHAcode/sscha_school_2026)

 <a name="Program"></a>